mactul/powermake/README.md

 Most of the time, this object is created by [powermake.run](#powermakerun) and you don't need to worry about the constructor of this object (which is a bit messy...).

-But one thing you have to know is that the construction of this object involve 3 steps:
+But one thing you have to know is that the construction of this object involve 4 steps:
+- step 1: It checks the value of the CC and CXX environment variables and if they are set, it set the path of the C compiler and the C++ compiler with these variables.
+This make sure that powermake is compatible with clang `scan-build` utility.
-- step 1: It loads the local config file, by default stored at `./powermake_config.json` just next to the `makefile.py` (or whatever name your makefile have)
+- step 2: It loads the local config file, by default stored at `./powermake_config.json` just next to the `makefile.py` (or whatever name your makefile have)
-- step 2: It complete the local config with the global config, by default, stored in your home, at `~/.powermake/powermake_config.json` (If you create an env variable named `POWERMAKE_CONFIG`, you can override this location.).
+- step 3: It complete the local config with the global config, by default, stored in your home, at `~/.powermake/powermake_config.json` (If you create an env variable named `POWERMAKE_CONFIG`, you can override this location.).
-- step 3: For all fields that are left empty, powermake will try to create a default value from your platform information.
+- step 4: For all fields that are left empty, powermake will try to create a default value from your platform information.

 In theory, after the end of these 3 steps, all members of the `powermake.Config` object should be set.
 In rare case, if powermake was enable to detect a default compiler, the `c_compiler`, `cpp_compiler`, `archiver` and `linker` members can be None.